caarlosdamian/caarlosdamian-hooks/README.md

 - **useFetch**: Simplify data fetching in React components with ease.
 - **useScreenDetails**: Simplifies the retrieval of screen dimensions within your React components.
 - **useScroll**: Simplifies the management of scroll-related events within your React components.
 Provides information about the scroll direction and allows you to define callbacks for various scroll scenarios.
+- **useSlider**: Easy and effective way to create slider functionality in your React applications.
 - **useTimer**: Designed to simplify the management of timers and timeouts within your React components.
 It provides functions to set and clear timers, making it easier to perform actions after a specified delay.
 - **useToggle**: Effortlessly manage boolean state with a toggle function.